 - Mechanically circulating air is established between the upper conditioned area of the home and crawlspace.
 The air-circulating device must move at least 1 cubic foot of air per 50 square feet of crawlspace area.

-- The crawlspace floor area must be completely sealed with vapor retarding material.
-This means lapping the edges of the vapor retarder up against the inner foundation walls, overlapping separate sheets with each other by at least six inches, and sealing up those seams.
+- The crawlspace floor area must be completely sealed with a vapor-retarding material.
+This means lapping the edges of the vapor retarder up against the inner foundation walls, overlapping separate sheets by at least six inches, and sealing up those seams.